Below Zero

 An infant’s voice bounces and plays inside her head,

-where love is a pale, frozen rainbow; shining
+where love is a pale, frozen rainbow, shining

 just faintly above an empty playground.